bhavintandel/bhavin-notes/keyHadoopFeatures.md

   5. dncp_block_verification.log: last verification time
   6. in_use.lock: held by DataNode process, used to prevent multiple DataNode from starting up & modifiying directory

+* It sends heartbeat to Namenode with __Storage Report__ which contains usage and capcity details.
+* __Block Report__ are split into two types: _Incremental block report_ sends periodically the list newly received and deleted blocks.
+And _Full block report_ sent less frequently with complete list of all block replicas.
+*With new architecture Block report is send by every datanode and thus we can scale.

 ### HDFS commands

 Commands | Description